Rawatsar: Demographics

-As of the 2001 Census of India, Rawatsar had a population of 35,102.
+As of the 2011 Indian census, Rawatsar had a population of 35,102.
 Males constituted 18,308 (52%) of the population and females 16,794 (48%).
 Rawatsar had an average literacy rate of 69.16%, higher than the state average of 66.11%: male literacy is around 78.91%, and female literacy is 58.66%.

 Language

 Bagri, a dialect of the Rajasthani language, is spoken by a majority of the population.

 Khetapal Ji temple and fair

 When Raghodas went to Burhapur, the army's supplies of food and water had depleted due to a drought.
 Due to the pressure he faced, he thought it was better to kill himself rather than to fail his followers.
 While he was trying to kill himself, it is said that Bhairava appeared in front of him and guided him to go to a certain place where he would find rations for the entire army and an idol.
 He did so and this idol was placed in the Khetarpal ji Temple.
 Every year, a large fair is held here.
 It is known as Ramdevji and KhetarPalji Mela.
 In the temple, devotees make a darshan of Baba Ramdev Ji and Baba Khetarpal Ji.
 In Rawtsar tehsil, Kinkriya is another fair that is held every year several times for Kesranath ji, who is considered a deity for treatment of snake bites.